 You were assigned a new leadership position for an important project that could break or make your company’s bright future.

-Now, in the ideal world, you simply take it as a recognition of your exceptional performance and smoothly step into your new role.
+In the ideal world, you simply take it as a recognition of your exceptional performance and smoothly step into your new role.